Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-To validate our framework, we compare it against two state-of-the-art facial expression manipulation methods, StarGAN~\cite{choi2018stargan} and HomoInterpGAN~\cite{chen2019homomorphic}.
-We implement these two methods by running their released code on RaFD dataset.
-Since the combination of AUs with certain intensities describes an expression, multiple AUs with continuously varied intensities can obtain an infinite number of expressions.
-Thus, StarGAN and HomoInterpGAN which are designed for discrete expressions cannot process continuously varied AUs.
-In our experiments, StarGAN and HomoInterpGAN are trained using the expression labels, in which HomoInterpGAN can directly transfer the expression from a source image to a target image and StarGAN generates a new target image by giving the expression label of a source image.
-Note that a few other works with code released such as ExprGAN~\cite{ding2018exprgan} and GANimation~\cite{pumarola2018ganimation} are not compared, because their code hardly generates valid results when training on RaFD.
+To validate our framework, we compare it against state-of-the-art facial expression manipulation methods with code or trained models released, including StarGAN~\cite{choi2018stargan}, GANimation~\cite{pumarola2019ganimation}, and HomoInterpGAN~\cite{chen2019homomorphic}.
+GANimation manipulates facial expression conditioned on an AU intensity vector, in which we use the AU intensity label of a source image to edit the expression of a target image.
+StarGAN and HomoInterpGAN are designed for discrete attributes, which cannot process multiple AUs with intensities ranging from $0$ to $5$.
+To enable the comparison with these two methods, we implement them using the expression labels.
+Specifically, HomoInterpGAN can directly transfer the expression from a source image to a target image, and StarGAN generates a new target image by giving the expression label of a source image.